 Materials and Equipment 1

-Density of Spaghetti I
+Density of Spaghetti I 1

-Density of Spaghetti II and Diameter
+Density of Spaghetti II and Diameter 4

-Better Tools 7
+The other boxes 7

 Clean up 7

 Files 7

 An introduction to uncertainties in physical measurements.
 For a later lab we will need the diameter and density of individual strands of spaghetti.
 In this lab you will measure the average length, diameter, volume, mass, and density of three types of spaghetti.